 There are many plugins for WordPress that simplify the development of your website.
 The most common plugins are listed here.

 Want to dig a little deeper into the code?
-The debug bar adds a button to your admin bar you can use to read various server variables, warnings,errorsqueries and requests.
-The Actions and Filters Addon makes it possible to see which hooks were triggered on your page.
+The debug bar adds a button to your admin bar you can use to read various server variables, warnings,errors, queries and requests.
+The Actions and Filters Addon makes it possible to see which hooks were triggered on your page. - Query monitor

 When you place your website online will you be replacing an old website?The older website has built up value in the search engines.
 To maintain as much of this value as possible you can redirect all the URL’s from the old website to the corresponding pages on the new website.
 This is a lot of work, but it is worth it.
 You can use the Redirection plugin, but in some cases a .htaccess file as well.
 Sometimes you can use one redirection rule to reroute multiple pages by using regular expressions (see the ‘Cheatsheets’ below) Dutch link.